nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Saving the data

-JARVIS data is saved in the hard disk automatically after any command that changes the data.
+JARVIS data is saved in your hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------